 Android mock location¶

-We provide a guide on how to use Reach with Lefebure NTRIP caster by Lefebure Design.
+We provide a guide on how to use Reach with Lefebure NTRIP Client.

-Despite being called an NTRIP caster this app allows NMEA data input via bluetooth as well.
-Also, it supports Android feature called mock location, which allows to substitute your device's built-in GPS receiver with an external location provider, Reach in our case.
+Besides being an NTRIP Client, this app also allows NMEA data input via Bluetooth and supports Android feature called mock location.
+This feature allows substituting your device's built-in GPS receiver with an external location provider.

 Inside Receiver Settings:

 - Configure Receiver Connection as External via Bluetooth